aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 Depending on your workflow, choose between:

 - **Aiven Console**: Manage governance tasks visually through the Aiven Console.
 View and claim ownership of resources in the Topic Catalog.
+This method is selected by default.
 - **Terraform Provider**: Automate governance with the Terraform Provider.
 It integrates with GitOps workflows and allows governance management across multiple projects.

 :::note
-When using Terraform, all governance actions must be performed through Terraform.
-The Aiven Console allows you to view requests but does not support operations such as approving or declining them.
+When using the Terraform method, all governance actions must be performed through Terraform Provider.
+The Aiven Console provides an audit log of created requests.
 :::

 1. On the **Administration** page, click <ConsoleLabel name="governance"/>.
 1. In the **Governance method** section, click **Change**.
 1. In the **Select governance method** dialog, choose either **Aiven Console** or **Terraform**.

    :::warning
    Switching from the Aiven Console to the Terraform method results in losing any pending requests.
    :::

 1. Click **Save**.